Evaxle/Infinite-craft-mod-center/README.md

-this is a simple gui for infinite craft to add items and export data
+this is my mod center this will have all the mods needed to help for infinite craft

 Bookmarklet:to use go to main bookmarklet.js copy the code and add a bookmark after you do this choose any name and as the url paste the code from main.js then go to infinite craft or go to https://nr5clx.csb.app/